SCHarish/LibraryManagement/README.md

 ---
 ### Note

 <p>Before adding the Book entity, Author entity needs to be added.
-Because, Book entity requires an Author entity.
+Because, Book entity requires an Author entity(author id).
 Book entity has 1:N relationship with Author.</p>